byt3n33dl3/CoreNeoExec/README.md

-**Warning** : Newest version of WHID Toolkit expect the WHID to have a firmware in the prefered language, alternatively you can force the french keyboard with the english firmware using the `--force` arguments.
+**Warning** : Newest version of Neo Toolkit expect the Neo to have a firmware in the prefered language, alternatively you can force the french keyboard with the english firmware using the `--force` arguments.
 For more customization informations go to swisskyrepo.github.io .

-Where to buy a WHID Injector ?
+Where to buy a Neo injector ?
 I got mine from [Aliexpress](https://www.aliexpress.com/item/Cactus-Micro-compatible-board-plus-WIFI-chip-esp8266-for-atmega32u4/32318391529.html)

 ## How to use the script
 ```c